The cast of Stranger Things are unsurprisingly talented musicians

 TV

-With season four of the Netflix original out last week, our inescapable intrigue into what the cast get up to outside of their busy acting schedules comes to natural fruition.
+With the final season of the Netflix show upon us, our inescapable intrigue into what the cast get up to outside of their busy acting schedules comes to natural fruition.
 Don’t worry, Millie Bobby Brown’s viral singing video isn’t anywhere to be seen.

 Photo: Netflix

-First off, yes it did take me a good six years to finally get around to watching Stranger Things and, yes, I had to look away for a handful of scenes because I am, in fact, a scaredy-cat.
-This season is even worse for my easily-scared self, so take that as a fair warning if you haven’t started it yet.
+First off, yes, it did take me a good six years to finally get around to watching Stranger Things and, yes, I had to look away for a handful of scenes because I am, in fact, a scaredy-cat.
+This season, now that I’m in my late twenties, I’m never looking away from the screen.
+I’ve changed.
+Phew.

 As I’m sure many will understand, once you binge-watch a new (to you, at least) TV show and it just happens to have a huge following, you find yourself watching interviews, behind the scenes and falling down a rabbit hole that leads you to discover that the dude who plays Jonathan (Charlie Heaton) has a whole baby.
 Like, a child.

-Naturally, as somebody who is passionate about championing and discovering new music, I was pleasantly surprised when I found out that a few of the cast were musicians as well as talented actors.
+Naturally, as somebody passionate about championing and discovering new music, I was pleasantly surprised when I discovered that a few of the cast were musicians as well as talented actors.
+From donning wigs to collaborating with famous fathers, this cast has it all.

 1. Finn Wolfhard (aka Mike Wheeler)

 It was next to impossible not to have heard of Calpurnia in 2018.
 If you scrolled for a few minutes on any app, you were sure to come across a plethora of teenagers sharing videos of the band.
-I first watched Stranger Things in the summer of 2021 and yet I had already been inundated with random information about the young actor without so much as watching a second of him on screen.
+I first watched Stranger Things in the summer of 2021, and yet I had already been inundated with random information about the young actor without so much as watching a second of him on screen.
+If you’re in a TV show this huge, it’s to be expected.

 Photo: Press